-Contrary to what one might expect, however, the tech giants have, to date, been largely unable to leverage their vast data troves to outcompete startups like OpenAI and Midjourney.
-At the time of writing, OpenAI's ChatGPT appears to be, by far, the most successful chatbot, 17 despite the large tech platforms' apparent access to far more (and more up-to-date) data.
+Contrary to what one might expect, however, the tech giants have, to date, been largely unable to leverage their vast data troves of data to outcompete startups like OpenAI and Midjourney.
+At the time of writing, OpenAI's ChatGPT appears to be, by far, the most successful chatbot, 26 despite the large tech platforms' apparent access to far more (and more up-to-date) data.

 In these comments, we suggest that there are important lessons to glean from these developments, if only enforcers would stop to reflect.
-The meteoric rise of consumerfacing AI services should offer competition enforcers and policymakers an opportunity for introspection.
-As we explain, the rapid emergence of generative-AI technology may undercut many core assumptions of today's competition-policy debates, which have largely focused on the rueful after-effects of the purported failure of 20th-century antitrust to address the allegedly manifest harms of 21st-century technology.
-These include the notions that data advantages constitute barriers to entry and can be leveraged to project dominance into adjacent markets; that scale itself is a market failure to be addressed by enforcers; and that the use of consumer data is inherently harmful to those consumers.
+The meteoric rise of consumer-facing AI services should offer competition enforcers and policymakers an opportunity for introspection.
+As we explain, the rapid emergence of generative-AI technology may undercut many core assumptions of today's competition-policy debates, which have focused largely on the rueful after-effects of the purported failure of 20th-century antitrust to address the allegedly manifest harms of 21st-century technology.
+These include the notions that data advantages constitute barriers to entry and can be leveraged to project